dansanderson/mega65-welcome-guide/try-this-first.md

 You can use the cursor keys or a mouse to navigate the configuration options.
 This is also a good way to test whether your mouse is working.
 Useful options include:

 -   Input: mouse configuration.
 You can enable the use of Amiga mice on either port.
 -   Chipset: Real-Time Clock.
-This is how you set the date and time, which I told you to skip during on-boarding because we haven't installed the battery yet.
+This is how you set the date and time, which I told you to skip during on-boarding because you haven't installed the battery yet.
 -   Chipset: Default Disk Image.
 Specify a D81 filename to load by default when you turn on the computer.
 -   Video: All of the video options from the on-boarding screen.